How to Fix the H.264 Gamma Brightness Bug in Quicktime FOREVER

 So I had to resume my research, and I soon realized that Japan is still producing truly awesome people.

 After reading some of the documentation and conducting various tests, I finally refined a way to create flawless H.264 video that works on a variety of devices, all without any gamma bug.
-But before you can delve into the powerful controls of this new plugin, you have to install it and relaunch your video editor.
+I’d finally discovered the best video compression technique for color consistency.

 x264Encoder Quick Install